STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/1-RNA_Seq_Sanity_Check.md

 ![](1-RNA_Seq_Sanity_Check_files/figure-html/unnamed-chunk-18-1.png)

-Everything is very correlated...
-Should be redone, taking out the genes that have 0 expression for all 12 samples?
+As the heatmap is comparing the mean of all gene expression for each sample, we would expect the correlation between each to be high.